 - Affect footage: Using too much foliage or cover might actually prevent you from getting a good shot.

-- Difficulty finding camera: And if you don’t take a GPS point, it’s also possible that you could hide it from yourself and might have a difficult time finding it again.
+- Difficulty finding the camera: If you don’t take a GPS point, it’s also possible that you could hide it from yourself and might have a difficult time finding it again.

-A Flash Shows Off Who Is On the Trails at Night
+Flash Shows Whos on the Trails at Night

 The use of flash will come into play the most at night.
 Most trail cameras nowadays are designed for both day and nighttime photography.
 They will also often have the choice between regular flash and infrared flash.